othyn/tastyigniter-docker-testing/README.md

 A simple and easy Docker testing environment for [TastyIgniter](https://github.com/tastyigniter/TastyIgniter).

+## NOTE ON A REQUIRED CHANGE

+Once my PR for unattended installation is merged into main, this repo can be significantly changed so that the build of TastyIgniter can be placed into the Dockerfile itself.

 ## Setup

 Ensure that you are happy with any defaults in `.env.example`, then simply run: